Molecular cytogenetics: Applications

 A cell containing a rearrangement of the bcr/abl chromosomal regions (upper left red and green chromosome).
 This rearrangement is associated with chronic myelogenous leukemia, and was detected using FISH.

 FISH chromosome in-situ hybridization allows the study cytogenetics in pre- and postnatal samples and is also widely used in cytogenetic testing for cancer.
 While cytogenetics is the study of chromosomes and their structure, cytogenetic testing involves the analysis of cells in the blood, tissue, bone marrow, or fluid to identify changes in chromosomes of an individual.
 This was often done through karyotyping, and is now done with FISH.
 This method is commonly used to detect chromosomal deletions or translocations often associated with cancer.
-FISH is also used for melanocytic lesions, distinguishing atypical melanocytic or malignant melanoma.
+FISH is also used for melanocytic lesions, distinguishing atypical melanocytic lesions from melanoma.

 Cancer cells often accumulate complex chromosomal structural changes such as loss, duplication, inversion or movement of a segment.
 When using FISH, any changes to a chromosome will be made visible through discrepancies between fluorescent-labelled cancer chromosomes and healthy chromosomes.
 The findings of these cytogenetic experiments can shed light on the genetic causes for the cancer and can locate potential therapeutic targets.

 Molecular cytogenetics can also be used as a diagnostic tool for congenital syndromes in which the underlying genetic causes of the disease are unknown.
 Analysis of a patient's chromosome structure can reveal causative changes.
 New molecular biology methods developed in the past two decades such as next generation sequencing and RNA-seq have largely replaced molecular cytogenetics in diagnostics, but recently the use of derivatives of FISH such as multicolour FISH and multicolour banding (mBAND) has been growing in medical applications.